bvavra/MIDI_Accordion/README.md

 ## <a name="p1"></a>Overview

-The goal of this project is to take a piano accordion and turn it into a MIDI Controller capable of playing music from your computer.
+The goal of this project is to take a traditional piano accordion and turn it into a MIDI controller capable of playing music from your computer.
 To do this requires solving a few different problems:

 1. Sending a digital signal from the accordion keys and buttons to the computer
 2. Converting that signal to MIDI
 3. Playing that signal back with music software
 4. Communicating that signal for each button on the accordion

-This is enough to have a functional MIDI instrument, but there are a few additional optional problems that can also be solved:
+The above goals are enough to have a functional MIDI instrument, but there are a few additional optional problems that can also be solved:

 5. Communicating MIDI signals wirelessly (via Bluetooth)
 6. Decoupling the accordion's power supply from the computer/wall